Preamble

 7.7.

-players not described in Section 7.6 shall have the following limitations on
+in Section 7.6 shall have the following limitations on usage.

 7.7.1